Set 43 · Study 1 / 5

 What are the factors that cause the population to go up?

-Synonyms: residents, citizens, townsfolk
+Synonyms: residents, inhabitants

 Origin: mid 16th century (denoting an inhabited place): from late Latin populatio(n-), from the verb populare, from populus ‘people’